FAMILY MEDICINE CLERKSHIP

 FREQUENCY OF CALL.

-- Each student will take Family Medicine night call with a resident once during the fourth year rotation.
+- Each student will take Family Medicine night call with a resident at least once during the rotation.

 - Post-call days end at noon.